mkornreich/Familiarity/README.md

    https://github.com/mkornreich/Familiarity.git` and cd into it `cd Familiarity`
 2. Download http://nlp.stanford.edu/data/wordvecs/glove.6B.zip and unzip it into the same directory
-3. Install and necessary requirements
+3. Install the necessary requirements
 4. Run `python3 code.py`